Brisbane Roar FC: Dispute between club and Active Support

 In January 2019, Roar became the latest A-League club to become embroiled in a dispute with active supporters.

 Hours before kickoff of their round 14 fixture against Melbourne Victory the club announced that they were withdrawing their support from the incumbent steering committee of "The Den".

 The remainder of the season was played out with no formal active support.

+Mascots

+The Brisbane Roar's mascots are Roary and Rosie, a Lion and Lioness.

+They feature prominently in match day activations as well as participating in various club events, including community appearances, sponsor events, pre-season matches, in addition to ALW/ALM games.

+The roles are normally filled by club volunteers and Roar actively looks for individuals to fill these roles, performing as Roary or Rosie.